Background and activities

 - (2009) Aerobic interval training reduces cardiovascular risk factors more than a multi treatment approach in overweight adolescents.
 Clinical Science. vol. 116 (3-4).

 - (2009) Regional myocardial long-axis strain and strain rate measured by different tissue Doppler and speckle tracking echocardiography methods: a comparison with tagged magnetic resonance imaging.
-European Journal of Echocardiography. vol. 10 (2).
+European Heart Journal-Cardiovascular Imaging. vol. 10 (2).